gvwilson/sensibleadventures/bookster/bookster.md

 Laeuc finally relented–he always did–but only after Erileine swore that she would go straight to Uncle Regi's if anything happened.
-As his youngest daughter raced upstairs to grab her pack, he drained the last of his tea.
-It didn't seem to help the lump in his throat.
+As his youngest daughter raced upstairs to grab her pack, he drained the last of his tea, staring at the wall as he wondered how in the names of all the saints he was going to explain this to his wife.

 Erileine followed Razi through the streets to the Hardeck.
-People measured them sidelong as they passed–a tall black figure in a dust-colored *deel*, and a round-faced brown girl trailing in their wake–but no one smiled or said hello.
+People measured them sidelong as they passed–a tall black figure in a dust-colored *deel* with a round-faced brown girl trailing hurrying to keep pace with him–but no one smiled or said hello.
 "Where are we going?" she finally asked, puffing slightly as she hurried to keep up with the long-legged bookster.

 "*La*, the captain has asked Thomas to have a look at the mountain."
 Razi paused to let two squabbling women carrying a heavy chest of drawers go by.
 "And he asked me to keep an eye on Thomas, so…"

-Forecastle's lone air dock lay at the bottom of a stairway that ran down the cliff overlooked by the Hardeck.
+Forecastle's lone air dock lay at the bottom of a stairway that zigzagged down the cliff below the Hardeck.
 The dock itself was a weatherbeaten pine shelf, ten strides deep and forty long, whose tree-trunk railing posts doubled as stanchions.
 Tiny compared to those at Ruuda-in-Ruuda or Yadanapore, it was adequate for the clouds,